-•To study comprehensively the tropical diseases which are raging in the developing countries, research organization of the institute consists of 4 major research fields which deal with the classic quad of the human-agent-environment determinantclinical study of infectious diseases and Overseas Research Station and Tropical Medicine Museum.
-Other facilities of the institute include a joint research laboratory and a tropical medicine education office.
+- •To study comprehensively the tropical diseases which are raging in the developing countries, research organization of the institute consists of 4 major research fields which deal with the classic quad of the humanagent-environment determinant-clinical study of infectious diseases and Overseas Research Station and Tropical Medicine Museum.
+Other facilities of the institute include NTD Innovation Center, Nekken Bio-Resource Center, Office of Coordination for Humanitarian Affairs, a joint research laboratory, a tropical medicine education office and LF-NTD Unit.
 The research of tropical medicine faces the inevitable fact that the bench is in the bush.
 Therefore the institute has a close linkage with the overseas institutes in Asia, Africa and South Americas and continues the joint studies.
 Memorandums of academic exchange programs were signed between Nagasaki University and 14 overseas institutes.
 Since the overseas research laboratories of the institute has been established in Kenya Medical Research Institute (KEMRI), Kenya and National Institute of Hygiene and Epidemiology (NIHE) Vietnam in 2005, by the grants from Ministry of Education, Sports, Culture, Science and technology (MEXT), the extensive and longitudinal studies on tropical diseases has been on the progress, and are extended to continue in more 5 or 6 years.
 The third term of the Vietnam project has started in 2015 and Kenya project has started in 2016.
 We have extended our effort to achieve external funds for this project and obtained the Special Coordination Funds for Promoting Science and Technology and the Science and Technology Research Partnership for Sustainable Deve-lopment (SATREPS), etc. These funds have expanded the researches at Asia and Africa stations.

-• The prevalence of tropical diseases depends on the geographic, social and economic factors.
+At the same time, basic research area related to Infection has been - activated by obtaining Kakenhi grants From MEXT.
+The prevalence of tropical diseases depends on the geographic, social and economic factors.
 Therefore the institute has established the special research system which helps forward the multidisciplinary studies on tropical diseases.